junxit/us-congress-bills-116/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Cyber Sense Act of 2019”.
+This Act may be cited as the “Cyber Sense Act of 2020”.

 ## § 2.
 Cyber Sense

-- **(a)** *In general* The Secretary of Energy shall establish a voluntary Cyber Sense program to test the cybersecurity of products and technologies intended for use in the bulk-power system, as defined in section 215(a) of the Federal Power Act (16 U.S.C.
+- **(a)** *In general* The Secretary of Energy, in coordination with relevant Federal agencies, shall establish a voluntary Cyber Sense program to test the cybersecurity of products and technologies intended for use in the bulk-power system, as defined in section 215(a) of the Federal Power Act (16 U.S.C.
 824o(a)).
 - **(b)** *Program requirements* In carrying out subsection (a), the Secretary of Energy shall—
   - **(1)** establish a testing process under the Cyber Sense program to test the cybersecurity of products and technologies intended for use in the bulk-power system, including products relating to industrial control systems and operational technologies, such as supervisory control and data acquisition systems;
   - **(2)** for products and technologies tested under the Cyber Sense program, establish and maintain cybersecurity vulnerability reporting processes and a related database;